-Vicky is the reigning ITU World Champion and Rio 2016 Olympic bronze medalist.
+Vicky is a Rio 2016 Olympic bronze medallist.
 She is a member of the UK Sport Lottery Funded World-Class Performance Squad based in Bath, coached by Rhys Davey.

 In winning bronze at the Rio 2016 Olympic Games, Vicky became the first British woman ever to win an Olympic triathlon medal.